streamr-dev/network/packages/client/README.md

 #### Configuration

 There are two optional configuration options related to encryption keys:
-- `decryption.keyRequestTimeout`: max time (in milliseconds) to wait before a key request timeouts
+- `encryption.keyRequestTimeout`: max time (in milliseconds) to wait before a key request timeouts
-- `decryption.maxKeyRequestsPerSecond`: max count of key request to be sent within a second (i.e. it throttles the requests if it receives messages from many new publishers within a short period of time)
+- `encryption.maxKeyRequestsPerSecond`: max count of key request to be sent within a second (i.e. it throttles the requests if it receives messages from many new publishers within a short period of time)

 ### Proxy publishing and subscribing